|Foresight vs. Hindsight

 Grief hurts.
 The tears won't stop.
 The emptiness is unbearable and Hope seems to be an

 empty concept.
 At least in the beginning.
-We try to look ahead and all we can see are
+We try to look ahead and all we can see are more

-wonder how much of this we can really stand.
+how much of this we can really stand.

 Is life going to be a mere existence for us for the rest of our days?
-Or is there really hope
+Or is there really hope to be

-there!
-No wonder grief seems so hopeless.
+wonder grief seems so hopeless.

-While corresponding with a dear friend who has just recently lost her husband, I wondered
+While corresponding with a dear friend who has just recently lost her husband, I wondered why

-everything in the eternal-present.
+eternal-present.
 He sees you from the moment He first stepped out in space and thought of

 you, to the very ends of eternity, all at once, as an "all-of-you-at-one-time" version of you.

 He doesn't see the "before-grief you" and the "after-grief you" as two separate visions.
 Nor

 does He see the "infant" you and the "grandparent" you as two separate visions.
-He sees
+He sees you

-foresight and hindsight are perfect.
+hindsight are perfect.
 No unknowns, no hidden secrets.

 Our foresight and hindsight of course are very flawed.
-Our hindsight is distorted by so
+Our hindsight is distorted by so many

-where we have been and where we are right now, but we can't really KNOW what it holds until it gets here.
+been and where we are right now, but we can't really KNOW what it holds until it gets here.